Pony book

 Pony books, pony stories or pony fiction form a genre in children's literature of stories featuring children, teenagers, ponies and horses, and the learning of equestrian skills, especially at a pony club or riding school.

 Development of genre

 The 1877 novel Black Beauty, although about a horse and not a pony, is seen as a forerunner of pony book fiction.

 Pony books themselves began to appear in the late 1920s.
 In 1928 British lifestyle magazine Country Life published Golden Gorse's The Young Rider which went to a second edition in 1931, and a third in 1935.
 In the preface to the third edition, the author wrote: "Since then the outlook on children and their ponies has changed very much for the better."
 She also noted an increase in equestrian pastimes: "Five children seem to be learning to ride today for one who was learning seven years ago."
+Many pony books today encourage the young rider to look at life from their pony's perspective, including the Connemara Pony Adventures and the Saddlestone Connemara Pony Listening School series by Irish author, Elaine Heney.